TheDomcio/WonderfulPolishLanguage/README.md

 ### Free books (Darmowe książki)

 - [Wolne Lektury (Free readings)](https://wolnelektury.pl) - A great source of ebooks and audiobooks and much more.
 The website interface supports many languages.
 A cool option available on this page is to generate custom PDFs of available works, where you can e.g. add or delete indexes etc.

+  ​													(Below are some examples of available books)

+  - [Aleksander Brückner - Mitologia słowiańska](https://wolnelektury.pl/katalog/lektura/mitologia-slowianska/) - A very interesting book on the mythology of ancient Slavs.
+  - [Dante Alighieri - Boska Komedia](https://wolnelektury.pl/katalog/lektura/boska-komedia) - "All hope abandon, ye who enter in!" - "The Divine Comedy" in Polish.
+  - [Sofokles - Król Edyp](https://wolnelektury.pl/katalog/lektura/krol-edyp) - Another well-known cultural text written by famous Sophocles.
+  - [Daniel Defoe - Robinson Crusoe](https://wolnelektury.pl/katalog/lektura/robinson-crusoe) - Polish version of the famous book about Robinson Crusoe.
+  - [Tadeusz Dołęga-Mostowicz - Znachor](https://wolnelektury.pl/katalog/lektura/znachor) - A very interesting story, on the basis of which [a very famous Polish movie of the same title](https://www.filmweb.pl/film/Znachor-1981-1175) was made (we can often watch repetitions of that movie on Polish TV).
+  - William Shakespeare's: [Makbet](https://wolnelektury.pl/katalog/lektura/makbet), [Hamlet](https://wolnelektury.pl/katalog/lektura/hamlet), [Romeo i Julia](https://wolnelektury.pl/katalog/lektura/romeo-i-julia) and [Król Lear](https://wolnelektury.pl/katalog/lektura/krol-lear) - You can also read here nice translations of these great Shakespeare's creations.

-  [Official required school reading list (Oficjalna polska lista lektur szkolnych)](https://lektury.gov.pl) - The official Polish government website with a list of the required school readings, which are sorted by school grade.
+  - [Official required school reading list (Oficjalna polska lista lektur szkolnych)](https://lektury.gov.pl) - The official Polish government website with a list of the required school readings, which are sorted by school grade.
 The source of books for this site is the website above.

 - [Wikisource (Wikiźródła)](https://pl.wikisource.org/wiki/Wiki%C5%BAr%C3%B3d%C5%82a:Strona_g%C5%82%C3%B3wna) - A brilliant source with a lot of famous literary texts.
+You can find there a lot of free texts to learn various things, also textbooks to learn a language and it is not difficult to find there some well-known cultural texts and there are a lot of Polish school readings here.

 - [Chmura czytania](https://chmuraczytania.pl/catalog.php) - A website similar to [Wolne Lektury](https://wolnelektury.pl), also contains a lot of books.